Art and Artists in Afghanistan

 Cultural identity in Afghanistan involves a tension between individual and collective claims and considerations.
 Rahraw Omarzad describes his observations, which point to the way in which artistic processes function so as to generate knowledge in Afghanistan, as they do elsewhere.
 He recognizes individuals in their loneliness; individuals are isolated beings.
 As an artist, he establishes a new framework of identity.
 This image shows that in a society like Afghanistan, a world of the imagination is developing which recognizes individuals when an artist can describe isolation in terms of an image.
 What happens here is that artists take over the function of interpreting the world.
 These frameworks for artists are very fragile, as can be seen in the way they present their own paintings.
 One can hardly imagine hanging a painting without a frame, without a certain format, because the cultural experiences needed to establish a framework of one’s own are absent.
 Because they have no institutional structures, artists in Afghanistan have to occupy several positions simultaneously; people like Omarzad are artists, curators, gallery owners, and responsible for marketing, all at the same time.

+In Afghanistan, elementary forms of the societal division of labour have yet to develop.
+Curators could establish the new framework that would make this possible.
+Cultural death or regeneration?
 Because of the political situation in Afghanistan, artists in the country are faced with a paradox.
 How does one survive as an artist when life itself is threatened?

 The author Khalid Nawisa wrote recently in Gahnama-e Hunar: “Perhaps the dead are lucky and have an advantage: they can never come to life again because of hunger and cold, but the living can die of hunger and cold.”
 Artists create sounding boards for themselves by developing joint projects.
 But what will happen if there is no societal resonance for artists’ ideas and their incorruptible attitude?
 If women artists like Batol Moradi try to give the victims a voice?
 The media of the Taliban are being replaced via the use of new media and the discovery of public spaces, but the Taliban can still agitate against democracy from within the mosques.
 Reza Hosseini’s photograph of the new symbolic world in the form of a faded rose encrusted clay soil illustrates the difficulty of the situation.
 In a democracy, there are spaces of cultural experience that protect artists and their activities.
 Artists try to establish their right to be protected in this way because they develop strategies that will enable them to demand public spaces for their works.